 Start simple.
 Create a very basic plan for the year and for each month.

 As you get a handle on major themes, you can then get more and more detailed per week, per day and finally per post and per channel.
 If you try to think about it from small to big, it gets very overwhelming very quickly.

-In order to be effective at your social media strategy and discoverability as a venue marketer, you really need to have an idea about what you’re hoping each channel will do for your venue.
+To make your social media venue marketing effective, you really need to know what you’re hoping each channel will do for your venue.

 In other words, you need social media channel goals.

 We recently reviewed the nine most important social media channels for event venues and ranked them in our How to Market an Event Venue downloadable eBook, and provided some sample goals for each channel.